 Stallone's delivery of said monologue is devastating, I won't downplay it anymore.
 Again, he's something of an empath, but his and the public's obsession with his physicality took Stallone's career in the opposite direction of this emotional territory, so he may not be remembered for it.
 I also love that Rambo says "vile crap" instead of "vile shit;" Rambo's just blown up a gas station, knocked out a power grid, and critically wounded the sheriff, yet the lingering impression of him is almost courtly.
 First Blood was clearly written for an actor whereas the sequels were written for a movie star, thus in his initial outing the character is allowed these idiosyncratic touches and to be without vanity--meaning Stallone spends a significant chunk of the film wearing a sackcloth that doesn't merely cover up those million-dollar pecs, it renders them shapeless, too.
 The picture doesn't worship Rambo (Rambo III, in particular, does), but it respects him, most importantly his trauma.
 While it may look basic next to something like Leave No Trace, considering First Blood hails from an era when we still indelicately referred to PTSD as "shellshock," its depiction of being triggered is acute and visceral in a way that swiftly fosters empathy with a drifter contemporary viewers would just as likely misjudge in real life as his pursuers do on screen.
 (Staccato flashes of Rambo's time as a POW echo the abuse he receives at the hands of Hope's finest.)
 The film actually feels ahead of its time, or at least current again, in drawing a correlative between the Vietcong and the police, in acknowledging the low-rent fascism of small-town America, in lightly skewering the Randian values that form the backbone of white American mediocrity.
 It can't be a coincidence that Jack Starrett's "Galt" is the first cop to die; Rambo simply waits for the man's own hubris to take him out, and it does.
 Starrett, incidentally, was a Stallone-esque hyphenate before Stallone and seems to relish firing on his 2.0.

 Even as recently as 2002, Canadian director Ted Kotcheff's name was for me synonymous with cable staples like Weekend at Bernie's and Switching Channels, thus I always wondered how he wound up at the helm of the decidedly less sitcommish First Blood.
 Now that I've caught up with the earlier Wake in Fright, his searing critique of Outback machismo, it makes perfect sense, and the question reverses itself.
 First Blood has men all figured out.
 It becomes apparent that after a certain point, Teasle and co. are hunting Rambo to avenge their bruised egos, not to preserve law and order.
-The news that Rambo's a decorated Green Beret visibly elicits a pang of remorse from the sheriff--he didn't know he'd arrested a soldier--but when all's said and done it mostly makes Rambo into bigger game.
+The news that Rambo's a decorated Green Beret visibly elicits a pang of remorse from the sheriff--he didn't know he'd arrested a decorated soldier--but when all's said and done it mostly makes Rambo into bigger game.
 Soon enough, Teasle creates a media circus by bringing in the National Guard, whose members descend on the woods to claim their human trophy like serfs lined up to pull Excalibur from the stone.
 Unique to First Blood among the Rambo quartet is this satirical edge (not to be confused with the self-awareness of Rambo III and even Rambo IV), where the film flirts with social commentary on the order of Ace in the Hole.
 Had Ace in the Hole star Kirk Douglas not dropped out (he'd been cast as Trautman, but came to the set wanting the starring role), it might've even seemed too self-referential.

 The movie spends a disproportionate amount of time with Teasle and his cannon fodder, a bet-hedging move against a user-unfriendly protagonist that has the perhaps-unintended consequence of aligning First Blood with the era's slashers: a backwoods bogeyman taking out the hapless city-folk.
 This may be why people remember Rambo killing far more people in the film than he does (i.e., 0, the retracted murder of Teasle notwithstanding) and how Rambo: First Blood Part II got away with transitioning him into a killing machine with so little blowback.
 First Blood's honorary place in the slasher canon adds an interesting wrinkle to the genre, though, in that Rambo is at once Michael Myers and Laurie Strode, Psycho-Killer and Final Girl.
 We're rooting for him, and we're scared of him.
 None of our post-modern deconstructions of the formula have come close to a discombobulating innovation like that.

-I'm uncomfortable that Rambo very likely kills some dogs in the picture (Stallone wanted to slaughter a wild boar on screen, no doubt because Apocalypse Now had recently done it), and the sequels are a model of pacing next to First Blood, which still for me begins to tread water with the improbable arrival of a rocket launcher--though the Ken Bone-looking Weekend Warrior who takes it upon himself to fire it could not be more perfectly cast.
+I'm uncomfortable that Rambo very likely kills some dogs in the picture (Stallone wanted to slaughter a wild boar on screen, no doubt because Apocalypse Now had recently sacrificed a water buffalo), and the sequels are a model of pacing next to First Blood, which still for me begins to tread water with the improbable arrival of a rocket launcher--though the Ken Bone-looking Weekend Warrior who takes it upon himself to fire it could not be more perfectly cast.
 First Blood is, on the other hand, the least problematic entry in the series, and that's not nothing.
 As I once wrote, Rambo: First Blood Part II does an ideological somersault in turning Rambo from prey to predator, although Reagan co-opting Rambo as a symbol of the Republican party was a delusion rich in irony, seeing as how the real Republican, Charles Napier's Murdock, is hiding in plain sight: lying about his service record, playing toy soldiers with real men, and cowering when confronted about his duplicity.
 He may have a Kennedy jawline but he's pure GOP.
 Rambo sparing his life is frankly the most Republican-friendly thing he does in the movie, other than shoot at foreigners.
 In his autobiography Director's Cut: My Life in Film, Kotcheff says he turned down the sequel because he believed in the pacifist Rambo at the heart of First Blood, but he also describes Rambo as "an engine of violence" that "once created, goes on existing and can wreak damage on the people who created it, despite the fact that he is trying to return to a normal state"--a notion the sequels, in their own way, fully honour.